The Joint Nordic HTA Bodies – JNHB

 The Nordic collaboration JNHB offers efficient and transparent joint health technology assessments of medicinal products in the five Nordic countries.

-There are several advantages for joint Nordic assessments of medicinal products.
+There are several key benefits from joint Nordic HTA of medicinal products.

 Memorandum of Understanding